vinci1it2000/syncing/README.rst

         >>> sol.plot(view=False)
         SiteMap(...)

-    Finally, we can analyze the time shifts and the synchronized and re-sampled
+    Finally, we can analyze the time shifts and the synchronised and re-sampled
     data-sets:

     >>> import pandas as pd